Derogations protected species (animal or plant)

 Protected animal species

-Derogations must be sent to the prefecture of the department of the place of the operation for which the derogation is requested:
+Derogations must be addressed to the prefecture of the department of the place of operation for which the derogation is requested:

 • Dreal: titleContent (Metropolitan France outside Île-de-France)